-A criminal background check focuses on someone’s criminal history and case-related documents like police reports, court summons and RAP sheets.
+A Colorado criminal background check focuses on someone’s criminal history and case-related documents like police reports, court summons and RAP sheets.
 Criminal checks are most often used in employment, government jobs, and security clearance and sometimes for property rentals.
 They are also used when applying for a gun permit from the state.

-The state is a point of contact for gun dealers in the state, and the Bureau of Investigation (CBI) performs all background checks before someone can purchase a firearm in the state.
+The state is a point of contact for gun dealers in the state, and the Bureau of Investigation (CBI) performs all Colorado gun background checks before someone can purchase a firearm in the state.
 Licensed dealers are required to contact CBI when transferring any guns including private sales.
-The CBI also charges a fee for every background report they provide.
+When performing a CBI background check, a fee for every background report will be charged.
 The background report must conform to federal gun regulations as well.
 So far this year, the state has initiated 496,995 background reports for people wanting to purchase firearms.
 Almost half of those (46%) were for handguns.
 Only 33% were for long guns and the rest for permits.

 On average 524,770 gun checks annually are being conducted through NICS in California.

 Colorado requires many types of companies including daycares, schools, mental health facilities and senior care centers to perform background checks on potential employees.
 If they fail to do so, there are stiff legal consequences should anything negative occur as a result of not performing one.

-The state laws also protect job applicants from the misuse of background checks during the hiring process.
+The Colorado background check laws also protect job applicants from the misuse of background checks during the hiring process.

 State employers cannot ask applicants about sealed records or any arrests that did not lead to a plea or conviction.
 The state requires employers to get an applicant’s signature before performing a Colorado criminal background check on them and report any negative findings back to the candidate.
 Federal regulations also mandate that they comply with the Fair Credit Reporting Act (FCRA) for accuracy and Title VII of the Civil Rights Act of 1964 to prevent discrimination.